rob-bateman/Mozilla_London_2014/README.md

 Rebuild
 =======

 The example uses the popular task runner [Gulp](http://gulpjs.com/) to recompile sources.
-All development modules (including gulp) should have been installed by the `npm install` command detailed in the [Install](#Install) section.
+All development modules (including gulp) should have been installed by the `npm install` command detailed in the [Install](#install) section.

-Gulp also uses the command line to execute - simply navigate to the project root in the command line and choose from the following options to rebuild the code in the `bin` folder:
+Gulp also uses the command line to execute - simply navigate to the project root in the command line and choose from the following tasks to rebuild the code in the `bin` folder:

     gulp compile